lihaoyi/macropy/docs/overview.rst

   [0, 2, 4]

-This example demonstrates the usage of the `Tracing`_ macro, which helps trace the evaluation of a Python expression.
+This example demonstrates the usage of the `tracing`:ref: macro, which helps trace the evaluation of a Python expression.
 Although support for the REPL is still experimental, most examples on this page will work when copied and pasted into the REPL verbatim.